Tuesday, October 29, 2024

 Initiative is rolled, and a 5 comes up for the players, a 2 for the monsters.
 The party will act on segment 2 and the monsters on segment 5.

 Segment 1, because of the dexterity of the thief, his daggers are thrown at the beginning of the round.
-He rolls two 8s (THAC0: 19 + 2 missile attack adjustment = AC 9, which is a miss on the robed mans AC of 7).
+He rolls two 8s (THAC0: 19 + 2 missile attack adjustment -5 because range = AC 14, which is a miss on the robed mans AC of 7).

 Segment 2, the fighter swings at a gnoll, scoring a 15 which will hit and deals 7 points of damage to the gnoll, which isn't enough to kill it.
 The cleric turns undead, rolls a 15, and rolls a 7, making all the ghouls flee backward into the west room for 7 rounds.